-I directed the preparation of the plan in accordance with the Budget Transparency and Accountability Act and BC Reporting Principles.
-I am accountable for its contents, including the selection of performance measures and targets.
+The board directed the preparation of the plan in accordance with the Budget Transparency and Accountability Act and BC Reporting Principles.
+The chair is accountable for its contents, including the selection of performance measures and targets.
 The performance measures are consistent with the BCSC's mandate and goals, and focus on aspects critical to the BCSC's performance.
 The performance targets have been determined in view of the Commission's operating environment, forecast conditions, risk assessment, and past performance.

 The plan is consistent with government's strategic priorities and Fiscal Plan.
-We have considered all significant assumptions, policy decisions, and identified risks as of January 8, 2009 in our planning activity.
+We have considered all significant assumptions, policy decisions, and identified risks as of August 6, 2009 in our planning activity.